Fairfield, New South Wales: Early development, 1820s–1920s

 The free settler John Horsley purchased the estate in that year and named it Mark Lodge, after family properties in Essex, England.
 Horsley, a Magistrate and Coroner at Liverpool (1825-1834), and his large family were among the pioneers of white settlement in the Fairfield District.
 Later, a Colonial Treasurer, Thomas Ware Smart (1810–1881) bought the estate and in the 1860s built the mansion, 'Fairfield House'.

 Fairfield railway station was opened in 1856 and has the oldest surviving railway building in New South Wales.
 Development began in the mid 19th century supported by railway construction in 1856.
 The railway aided with the enlargement of local industries including timber, fruit development and agricultural produce.
+Local directories published in 1919 indicate that most Fairfield residents were employed as farmers, fruit growers, poultry farmers or orchardists.
 Around the start of the 20th century the area had a population of 2,500 people and with fertile soils, produced crops for distribution in Sydney.
 Electricity was connected in 1921.
 John James Woods, born in 1876 in County Tyrone, Ireland, arrived in Fairfield in 1895 and went on to establish JJ Woods and Sons Carriers Pty Ltd in the early 20th century.
 Starting with horse-drawn carts, the business grew into a major transport company.
 By the time of Woods’s death, it operated around 40 trucks and played a key role in Fairfield’s transformation from a rural town into a thriving urban centre.